port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/advanced.md

 <TabItem value="verbosity">

-The `verbosity` parameter is used to control the verbosity level of info logs in K8s exporter pod.
+The `verbosity` parameter is used to control the verbosity level of info logs in K8s exporter's pod.

 - Default: `0` (show all info and error logs, including info logs of successful updates)
 - Use case: Clear out info logs of successful updates (set the value to `-1`).